python/steering-council/updates/2021-10-steering-council-update.md

 - No regular meeting because of the Python 3.10 release.
-A subset of the SC had a call with the GitHub Issues PM to discuss progress, problems and possibly solutions.
+A subset of the SC had a call with the GitHub Issues PM to discuss progress, problems and possible solutions.

 # October 11

-- SC met with the Developer-in-REsidence and provided feedback on [the Developer-in-Residence activity blog](https://lukasz.langa.pl/f15a8851-af26-4e94-a4b1-c146c57c9d20/).
+- SC met with the Developer-in-Residence and provided feedback on [the Developer-in-Residence activity blog](https://lukasz.langa.pl/f15a8851-af26-4e94-a4b1-c146c57c9d20/).
 - SC decided to keep 2020 dates for 2021 election.
 - SC discussed the draft about the SC's position on the